gpopesc/docker-xfce-debian-synology/README.md

 It use about 500Mb disk size and it needs about 350-400Mb RAM.
 It has built in vnc and noVNC for web access.

-Modify the password and the screen resolution in docker-compose Map your ports as you wish.
+Modify the password and the screen resolution in docker-compose.
+Map your ports as you wish.
 The image was tested on Synology DS218+